 Roxann Mascoll M.S., MSW, LICSW, Independent child protection, and domestic violence Consultant is a Black Nuyorican originally from the South Bronx New York.
 Growing up watching her mother, Elba work at Bellevue Hospital and living in a community that lacked resources fueled Roxann's desire to become a social worker.

 Roxann has an extensive history working in the social work field.
 She worked in child protection for 18 years as a domestic violence specialist, ongoing worker, and in the Commissioner's Office of the Ombudsman.
-In a multi-discliplined collaboration she was able to create a brochure of promising practices to file child abuse/neglect reports when domestic violence is present.
+She was the Chair of a multi-discliplined community collaboration that create a brochure, Promising Approaches: Working with Families, Child Welfare, and Domestic Violence.
+The brochure highlights best practices to file child abuse/neglect reports when domestic violence is present.
 This brochure validated safe practices implementation across the state agency.
 Her work gave non-offending parents a fighting chance to be safe and safely parent their children.

-Roxann is also the Lead Clinician for The Triggered Project.
+Roxann is also the Clinical Director of The Triggered Project, and the Founder of Triggered Project Therapy.
 She is a co-host of the Living a Triggered Life Podcast with her husband Keith.
 Roxann has committed herself to mentoring social work students of color as a clinical supervisor and mentor.

-Roxann was the Simmons University student ABSW Chapter President.
-She is the immediate past President of the Greater Boston Chapter of the Association of Black Social Workers.
+Roxann was the Simmons University ABSW Chapter President.
+She was the immediate past President of the Greater Boston Chapter of the Association of Black Social Workers.
 Her leadership nurtured the chapter back to national prominence.
+She is the Founder of the new MetroWest Massachusetts ABSW Chapter giving Black professionals another option to gather and learn together while supporting the Black community.